epic-gateway/router/README.md

-# EGW Router
+# EPIC Router

-Project for development of EGW router container

- Note that the binaries of bird are not located in the directory.
-BIRD needs to be built on the OS used by the container.
-The dockerfile assumes that you have built BIRD on an OS matching the FROM ubuntu label and copied the binaries into the dockerfile directory before creating.

- Only two bird binaries are required, bird and birdc
+Project for development of EPIC's router container.
+See Dockerfile to get the details of how it works.
+At a high level, the BIRD router pod watches the host filesystem so you can make changes to the config files and the BIRD router will use them automatically.